-A Tropical J’s canopy is a made to fit your unique residence and priced according to how much steel/fabric material your particular job requires.
+Tropical J’s canopies are made to fit your unique business and are priced according to how much steel/fabric your particular job requires.
 Because everything is custom designed, you have control over frame color, fabric choice, canopy widths, projections, heights, slopes, etc. There are two main styles of fixed canopies, Conventional and Cable tensioned.
 We also offer retractable canopies.

 A Canopy is a covered frame that is supported by at least one post.
 While awnings usually project 1-6 ft from a building, canopies can be trussed and project from 3′ to more than 30′.
 Canopies can be attached to a structure or they can be completely free standing.
 Good attachment points are needed and sometimes footings are required.

 There are two main types of canopy styles that we manufacture at Tropical J’s; Conventional Laced and Cable Tensioned.
 These names refer to how the fabric is tensioned over the frame and each type has its own unique look.
 Frames for both styles are built to code.
 This requires clearance of 7′ 6″.
 We normally put our post spacing at 10′ apart on center, but if we go to larger steel, we can move that distance to about 15′.
 Larger spans are possible and require trussing.
 Conventional canopies have a straight or bowed rafters and their fabric wraps around a front bar and is tensioned by lace line.
 A nylon rope is laced through grommets in the main cover and around a lace bar on the frame to create tension in the fabric.
 In this type of canopy, the front of can have a decorative valance (see below for more info).
 Conventional canopies are quite common here in hawaii.
 Tropical J’s takes site measurements to design and manufacture frame and fabric to exact specifications.
 Then the elements are assembled on site.
 Depending on the size of the canopy, the installation can be as quick as one day for both frame and fabric, to about a week for very large jobs.